 3. Spill-Proof Snack Cups and Containers

 Snacking is a big part of your toddler’s everyday routine.
 Your toddler camping gear is basically incomplete without a reliable stock of snackables that your child can feast on at any time of the day.
-I swear that our toddler didn’t let go of his snack cup for a full year!
+My toddler loved his snack cup so much, I swear that he toddler didn’t let go of it for a full year!

 Filling collapsible boxes, stackable jars for mini bites, and tiny little Bento boxes with the simplest toddler travel snacks are your ultimate saving grace.

-A camping trip out in the great outdoors becomes a lot simpler when your toddler is well fed.
+A camping trip out in the great outdoors becomes a lot simpler, and more enjoyable, when your toddler is well fed.
 This simple, yet very useful camping gear for toddlers results in happy kids.
-A happy toddler means happy parents, and we’re sure you’ll love the time that this will give you to sit back and relax.
+A happy toddler means happy parents, and I’m sure you’ll love the time that this will give you to sit back and relax.

 4. A Quick Wash Bib